 Early 1950s madonna, basis for ‘Queen of Angels’

 This is the actual Holland mold for the same 6.75″ high, early 1950s madonna that was the basis of Cybis’ iconic ‘Queen of Angels’ issued in the mid to late 1950s — one of their best-known and longest-running sculptures and certainly the most popular of their madonnas.
 This Holland mold was offered on eBay for less than $10.
-The only difference between this and the actual Cybis sculpture is that the base portion is decorated in the Holland version, which as seen in the Cybis piece below was plain and smooth.
+The only difference between this and the actual Cybis sculpture is that the base portion is decorated in the Holland version, which in the Cybis piece is plain and smooth.

 These are two legitimately marked, circa early 1950s, Cybis pheasants; they are both males but done in slightly different colors.

 These are several hobbyist examples of the Holland mold, and I believe this is the pair that I discovered in the copyright records as Cock pheasant.
 [Mold] H-88O.
 Plaster. © Holland Mold, Inc.; l6jun51 and Hen pheasant.
 [Mold] H-881.
 Plaster. © Holland Mold, Inc.; I6jun51.
-Apparantly Holland sold these as a pair, because most examples I have found online were created/sold that way; they are all marked copyrighted Holland in the mold.
+Apparently Holland sold these as a pair, because most examples I have found online were created/sold that way; they are all marked copyrighted Holland in the mold.